McCorsa/hackathon-projects/README.md

 This site will allow teams at the 2023 Code Network Winter Hackathon to register and join their teams.
 This will provide a level of accountability for everyone involved and will streamline check-ins.

+## State of the Repo
+Please note that several sections of the code (namely, the +page.svelte and +page.server.ts files) have been largely commented out as part of the decomissioning of this website.
+If you are interested in testing it out, uncomment these sections as needed or look back through the older versions of this website through commit history.

 ## Technologies Used

 - Svelte(Kit)